django-security-tutorials/hands-on-web-security-slides/student-handout/slides.md

 * _auth_user_hash is constructed from the hashed value stored in the password field in the database
 * Now, where did we see that value again?

+Note:

+- If you're not sure where we saw that value, click around in the admin a bit...

 ---

 ### Implementation notes (5/5)